Edgenesis/shifu/docs/design/deviceshifu/design-deviceShifu-lwm2m.md

 #### Instruction Properties

-For LwM2M is Object and Resource based, so the instruction properties will store the ObjectID  which is used to identify the data in the device to make the instruction is mapped to the device's Object and Resource.
+Since LwM2M is Object and Resource-based, so the instruction properties will store the ObjectID  which is used to identify the data in the device to make the instruction is mapped to the device's Object and Resource.

 If enable Observe mode, the instruction properties will store the `EnableObserve` field to enable the observe mode. deviceShifu will cache the data when the device notify the data.